gather-data/gather-public/content/docs/setting-up.md

 ## Views

 ### Adding Views
+On the left side navigation bar, head over to "All Views".
+Click the "Add View" button on the top right.

 ### Configuring Views
 On the left side navigation bar, head over to "All Views".
-Click the "Configure" button on the top right.
+Click on the View from the list.
+Once you're in the View you want to change, click "Configure" on the top right.

 A modal will pop up:

 \[INSERT MODAL]